-Complete Guide to a Child Psychology Degree Online
+Complete Guide to a Child Development Degree Online

-Child psychology is a particular branch of developmental psychology that analyzes the psychological, emotional, and perceptional changes within children.
-Professionals in this field monitor the cognitive development of children as they grow older.
-This can include many different aspects of behavior, such as problem-solving skills, moral understanding, personality, language acquisition, and emotional development.
-Child psychologists have three major contexts to consider during the analysis of a child because of their effect on a child's mental development: social, cultural, and socioeconomic.
+Students of an online child development degree will learn to monitor the cognitive development of children as they grow older.
+Child development is a particular branch of developmental psychology that analyzes the psychological, emotional, and perceptional changes within children.
+This can include many different aspects of behavior, such as problem-solving skills, moral understanding and personality.
+Child psychologists consider three major contexts during their analysis of a child's mental development: social, cultural, and socioeconomic.

-In addition to researching laws governing child psychology credentialing requirements, which can vary state by state, students interested in a career in this field should also ensure the schools they consider are approved and accredited by the APA.
-For both prospective students and potential employers, accreditation by the American Psychological Association indicates that a college or university is legitimate.
+Students interested in a career in this field should research credentialing requirements for child psychologists, as they vary by state.
+Students should also ensure that the schools they consider are accredited by the APA.
+For prospective students and potential employers, accreditation by the American Psychological Association indicates that a college or university is legitimate.
+Read More

 The educational and training requirements to become a licensed child psychologist are extensive and require much more than a four-year degree.
 A master's degree is the absolute minimum to practice as a child psychologist, though this is highly dependent on state laws; most states require that licensed child psychologists hold a PhD or a PsyD.
 Along with an advanced degree, those pursuing this career will need to complete a doctoral fellowship and a set amount of supervised clinical training hours.